Bathing a newborn safely requires gentle handling, proper water temperature, and using mild products carefully to protect delicate skin.

 Ensure all bathing supplies are within easy reach so you don’t have to step away from supervising at any moment.

-Use nonslip mats inside infant tubs if available to prevent slipping hazards while washing your baby gently but firmly enough not to lose grip due to slippery skin from water and soap residue.
+Use nonslip mats inside infant tubs if available to reduce slipping hazards while washing your baby gently but firmly enough not to lose grip due to slippery skin from water and cleanser residue.

 Recognizing Signs Of Discomfort Or Skin Issues